arktypeio/arktype/pkgs/type/README.md

 import { groupDef } from "./group"

-// Type error: "Declared types 'group' were never defined." const typeSet = compile(userDef)
+// Type error: "Declared types 'group' were never defined." const typespace = compile(userDef)

-// Creates a typeset identical to that of "Creating your first typeset" const typeset = compile(userDef, groupDef)
+// Creates a typespace identical to that of "Creating your first typespace" const typespace = compile(userDef, groupDef)
 ```

 `user.ts`